 POSTED BY August 30, 2010 COMMENTS (469)ON

-Want to invest in best mutual funds in India?
+Want to invest in the best mutual funds in India?
 Read on.
-I have compiled a short list of Mutual Funds which are top mutual funds in Equity Diversified category.
+I have compiled a short list of Mutual Funds which are top mutual funds in the Equity Diversified category.
 These are long-term winners in their categories and have proved their performance over the years by beating their benchmark and category average by a good margin.
-These are non-tax saving Equity diversified mutual funds which are large cap oriented.
+These are non-tax saving Equity diversified mutual funds that are large-cap oriented.
 Remember that I am giving a list of funds.
-These are funds which have more than half allocation in large cap oriented companies and around 50% of their money in top 3 sectors they hold .
+These are funds that have more than half allocation in large-cap oriented companies and around 50% of their money in the top 3 sectors they hold.
 Based on these criteria, I am putting 7 best mutual funds along with analysis, some of these are very old and some are relatively newer. (last year list)

 List of Best Equity Mutual Funds

 All the above funds have returned around 20% or more in different time frames consistently, which is very encouraging when you want to invest in these funds.
 However our concentration this time is large-cap oriented mutual funds, we are not including funds that have a high concentration in midcap or small-cap funds.
 Let’s look at these mutual funds share in Large or Giant Companies.
 My criteria were to have at least 60%+ in Large/Giant Companies and around 50% allocation in the top sectors they invested in.
 We also have funds expense ratio which is around 2% for each of them.
 Read Magic of SIP

 Past performance is just one of the criteria we can look at, but it’s not enough and not a guarantee of how it will perform in the future.
 Let’s also look at who manages it and how these funds have done so far overall as per their mandate and investing philosophy.
 Please note, that we are talking about the Growth option here and not the dividend option.